AAMSfamilymembers/Structure_from_motion/README.md

 1. KLT tracker with goodfeaturestotrack
 2. KLT tracker with SIFT/ORB .

+Kindly run this post_tracking file in face_track with the required arguments, in matplotlib after rotating the desired output could be observed.

 # Team Members
 1. Abhay Khandelwal
 2. Kalpit Jangid